cometbft/qa-infra/README.md

     make terraform-init
     ```

-5. If you are using `scripts/runtests.py`, execute it now to update your `./testnet.toml` according to your templates.
-    Use the `-s` flag to run it just once, as in `python3 runtests.py -l log.log -o flood_options.json -s`
-    Otherwise, ensure that your `./testnet.toml` is correct.

-6. Create the VMs for the validators and Prometheus as specified in `./testnet.toml`
+5. Create the VMs for the validators and Prometheus as specified in `./testnet.toml`
     Be sure to use your actual DO token and SSH key fingerprints for the `do_token` and `do_ssh_keys` variables.

     ```bash
     make terraform-apply
     ```

-7. Retrieve the IP addresses of the hosts for Ansible
+6. Retrieve the IP addresses of the hosts for Ansible

     ```bash
     make hosts
     ```

-8. Generate the testnet configuration
+7. Generate the testnet configuration

     ```bash
     make configgen
     ```

-9. Install all necessary software on the created VMs using Ansible
+8. Install all necessary software on the created VMs using Ansible

     ```bash
     make ansible-install
     ```

-10. Initialize the Prometheus instance
+9. Initialize the Prometheus instance

     ```bash
     make prometheus-init
     ```

-11. If you are using `script/runtests.py`, do it now and skip to step 14 once you are done.
-Otherwise, execute steps 12 and 13.

-12. Start the test application on all of the validators
+10. Start the test application on all of the validators

     ```bash
     make start-network
     ```

-13. Execute a load test against the network
+11. Execute a load test against the network
     This will start sending load until Ctrl-C is sent, so consider running this in its own terminal

     ```bash
     make runload
     ```

-14. Once the execution is over, stop the network
+12. Once the execution is over, stop the network

     ```bash
     make stop-network
     ```

-15. Retrieve the data produced during the execution.
+13. Retrieve the data produced during the execution.
-    If you have used `runtests.py`, the data may have been retrieved already.
-    Otherwise, you can either use the following command to retrieve both the prometheus and the blockstore databases together
+    You can either use the following command to retrieve both the prometheus and the blockstore databases together

     ```bash
     make retrieve-data
     ```

-    or, to retrieve them independentlyi, use the following for prometheus, which will retrieve the data from all nodes,
+    To retrieve them independently use the following for prometheus, which will retrieve the data from all nodes.

     ```bash
     make retrieve-prometheus-data
     ```

-    and, for the blockstore, use the following.
+    For blockstore, use the following.
 Here, notice that the target node from which the data is retrieved can be changed via the environment variable `RETRIEVE_TARGET_HOST`.
       - `"any"` (default) - retrieve from one random validator from the inventory.
       - `"all"` - retrieve from all nodes (very slow!);
       - set it to the exact name of a validator to retrieve from that particular validator.